Seawall Inspection South Florida — Free, Written Report Included

 The cap ties the entire wall system together.
 We check for cracks, separation from panels below, and deteriorated sections that compromise the whole structure.

 Hidden behind the wall, tie rods connect panels to buried anchors under constant tension.
-Rust staining on the wall face is a key indicator of corrosion occurring inside.
+Rust staining on the wall face indicates corrosion occurring inside.

 Soil Condition Behind the Wall